 If the grand jury votes a true bill, the defendant must go to the Superior Court, Criminal Division for an arraignment.
 This is similar to a first court appearance because the defendant is told about the crimes that he or she is accused of committing and is asked to plead guilty or not guilty.
-The judge makes sure the defendant has an attorney.
-Bail is determined or reviewed if the defendant was arrested earlier.
-A no-contact order can be made part of the bail conditions.
-This means that the defendant cannot have any contact with the victim.
 If the defendant was not arrested before the grand jury hearing, a warrant complaint is issued.

-If the defendant does not appear in court for a proceeding, the judge can revoke bail and issue a warrant for the arrest of the defendant.
+If the defendant does not appear in court for a proceeding, the judge can issue a warrant for the arrest of the defendant.